 Today, I am happy to feature a guest post written by Christian author and speaker, Shelley Hitz.
-Shelley just finished co-authoring a book on Christian women and pornography addiction.
+Shelley has co-authored a book on Christian women and pornography addiction.
 I have read through the book and I will say that it could be a valuable resource to so many of you who contact me asking what to do next.
-But wait!
-There’s more!
-The book is free today and tomorrow!
-More information at the end of Shelley’s story.

 I think we are often hardest on ourselves.
 Don’t you agree?
 And it usually surfaces in our thoughts, what I call stinkin’ thinkin’, where we beat ourselves up for the regrets and mistakes of our past.